For U.S. Democrats, little recourse over Trump's Iran actions

 Longtime foes Tehran and Washington have been in a war of words since Friday, when Qassem Soleimani was killed in a U.S. drone strike at Baghdad airport.
 The attack stoked concerns about all-out war if Tehran retaliates.

-The full Senate will receive a briefing at 2:30 p.m.
-EST (1930 GMT) Wednesday on the Iran-Iraq situation from top Trump administration officials including Secretary of State Mike Pompeo, Defense Secretary Mark Esper, CIA Director Gina Haspel and Joint Chiefs of Staff Chairman Mark Milley, according to Senate aides.
+The full Senate will receive a classified briefing on Wednesday on the Iran-Iraq situation from top Trump administration officials including Secretary of State Mike Pompeo, Defense Secretary Mark Esper, CIA Director Gina Haspel and Joint Chiefs of Staff Chairman Mark Milley, according to Senate aides.

-Pelosi on Friday had called for an immediate, comprehensive briefing for the full Congress.
+Administration officials are expected to hold a similar briefing for the House, although House aides said the timing had not been made final.

+Pompeo was also seen in the Senate on Monday, entering a room where lawmakers hold classified meetings.
+Journalists saw some other senators, including Majority Leader Mitch McConnell, enter.
+The State Department and McConnell aides did not respond to requests for comment.

-By making the War Powers notification classified, Trump limited lawmakers’ ability to talk about it, and sidestepped the law’s goal of keeping Americans informed about military action, some legal experts said.
+By making the War Powers notification classified, Trump limited lawmakers’ ability to talk about it, and sidestepped the law’s goal of keeping Americans informed about military action.

 “It may be in formal compliance with the war powers resolution, but it is inconsistent with the general goal of providing transparency and information to the American people,” said Oona Hathaway, a professor at Yale University’s law school.